Magellan's Cross Pavilion: Cross

-The Magellan's Cross refers to the original wooden cross planted by explorers of the Spanish expedition of the first circumnavigation of the world, led by Ferdinand Magellan, upon arriving in Cebu, Cebu Island in the Philippines on April 21, 1521.
+The Magellan's Cross refers to the original wooden cross planted by explorers of the Spanish expedition of the first circumnavigation of the world, led by Ferdinand Magellan, upon arriving in Cebu on April 21, 1521.

-The original cross was encased inside another wooden cross made of tindalo wood in 1835.
-This is to protect the original cross from people who chipped away parts of the cross who believe that the cross possesses miraculous powers.
+The original cross was encased inside another cross of tindalo wood in 1835.
+This was done to protect the original cross from people who chipped off pieces in the belief these have miraculous powers.